Njuelle/how-to-dashboard/part1.md

 }
 ```

 Notice that this document is stored in a collection called `device-state`, in an index called `iot`.
 The data we are interested in is stored in the `state` object, while metadata such as timestamps are stored in the `_kuzzle_info` document.

-At this time, we need to create the first configuration file to tell the kuzzle-enterprise-probe-listener plugin what measure it have to collect.
+At this time, we need to create the first configuration file to tell the kuzzle-enterprise-probe-listener plugin what to collect.
 Name it ```kuzzlerc``` and add these lines :

 ```json
 {